About The College

 Standards And Legislation

-Opticians in B.C. are governed under the following:
+Opticians in BC are governed under the following:

 as well as other provincial legislation applicable to health professionals.